-Whitestone Contracting Ltd provides contracting services to Council in relation to water and other infrastructure and to parks, reserves and the Oamaru Public Gardens, and to other customers throughout and beyond the Waitaki district, retaining employment, revenue and economic benefits within the district.
-Omarama Airfield Limited
+Whitestone Contracting Ltd provides contracting services to Council and to other customers throughout and beyond the Waitaki district, retaining employment, revenue and economic benefits within the district.

-The company was established in 1993 as a joint venture between Council and the Omarama Soaring Centre Inc to develop and operate the Omarama Airfield.
+The company was established in 1993 as a joint venture between Council and the Omarama Soaring Centre Inc. to develop and operate the Omarama Airfield.
 Each shareholder holds 50% of the issued shares, but as Council appoints a majority of the Directors, the company, under the provisions of the Local Government Act 2002, is deemed to be a Council Controlled Organisation (CCO).